ndjinga/SaddlePointLinearSolver/README.md

 The main prerequisite is PETSc.
 Python is optional, as well as MPI for parallel execution.

+After cloning, the typical installation is done via the commands 'cmake /path/to/SOURCE/DIR -DCMAKE_INSTALL_PREFIX=/path/to/INSTALL/DIR  -DCMAKE_BUILD_TYPE=Release -DSaddlePointLinearSolver_WITH_PYTHON=ON -DSaddlePointLinearSolver_WITH_TESTS=ON -DSaddlePointLinearSolver_WITH_MPI=ON -DPETSC_DIR=/path/to/PETSC/DIR -DPETSC_ARCH=arch-linux-c-opt'

+'make'

+'make install'

+The parameter PETSC_ARCH should correspond to your PETSc installation (usually arch-linux-c-opt or arch-linux-c-opt on linux computers).

 ## Testing the Project

 To test the project, follow these steps: